 - Ryuken Gaiden: The Judgement Day ("Ryuken’s Story: The Judgement Day) - A one-shot prequel chapter, it is centered around Ryuken and how he chose the Hokuto Shinken successor and the events related to it.

-- Hokuto no Ken: Ichigo Aji (“Fist of the North Star: Strawberry Flavor”) - A Comedy spin-off starring Thouzer which debuted in 2013.
-It features the serious and detailed art inspired by Tetsuo Hara recreated by Yukito Imouto, set in absurdly funny situations where the originally cruel and devoid of compasion Thouzer is presented as a guy who just wants to make friends with Kenshiro and have fun with his Nanto Gosha Sei companions.
-There’s an Anime of same name but it’s more of a DD Fist of the North Star sequel, for some reason.
+- Hokuto no Ken: Ichigo Aji (“Fist of the North Star: Strawberry Flavor”) - A comedy spin-off starring Thouzer which debuted in 2013.
+It features the serious and detailed art inspired by Tetsuo Hara recreated by Yukito Imouto, set in absurdly funny situations where the originally cruel and devoid of compasion Thouzer is presented as a guy who just wants to make friends with Kenshiro and have fun with his Nanto Seiken companions.
+An anime adaptation was produced as end segments of the second season of DD Hokuto no Ken.

 Fist of the North Star subpages: